 The hiring process in Dubai has become increasingly rigorous.
 Multiple interviews, deep reference checks and even psychometric tests are fast becoming the norm.

-Historically, companies sourcing talent to work in Dubai were required to offer generous relocation packages as an incentive for workers to decamp to the desert.
-Now, with the exception of very senior level positions, those days are all but gone.
+Historically, companies sourcing talent to work in Dubai were had to offer generous relocation packages as an incentive for workers to decamp to the desert.
+Now, with the exception of very senior-level positions, those days are all but gone.
 No one, it seems, needs much incentive to make the move to Dubai and it is becoming increasingly unusual to find fully subsidised accommodation, furniture/shipping allowances, private schooling, family vehicles and other historically appealing expat perks.